ezclap-tv/clicky/README.md

 ```

 ## Saving the count
-A persistent counter backend(s) may be selected and enabled at compile time using cargo features.
+A persistent counter backend may be selected and enabled at compile time using cargo features.
 For example, in order to use the file backend, use the following command:

 ```bash
 $ cargo build --release --features=backend-file